Impact of Neutrino Flavor Conversions on Neutron Star Merger Dynamics, Ejecta, Nucleosynthesis, and Multi-Messenger Signals: Conclusion

 We studied the role of neutrino flavor conversions in BNS mergers resulting in either a BH or NS as remnant.
 We used a BGK operator to model parameterized neutrino flavor conversion possibly produced by quantum many-body effects, beyond standard-model physics, or fast flavor instabilities, with varying assumptions for relaxation times and flavor equilibrium states.
 Across all simulations, we comprehensively analyzed the merger dynamics, ejecta compositions, neutrino flavor evolutions, nucleosynthesis yields, and the associated multi-messenger signatures.

 In agreement with earlier work~\cite{Qiu:2025kgy,Li:2021vqj,Just:2022flt}, we find that mixing scenarios drive the matter toward more neutron-rich conditions compared to no-mixing models.
 The neutrino flavor transformations of electron (anti)neutrinos into heavy-lepton types in the inner disk regions boost the total neutrino luminosities at larger radii.
 While species-dependent hierarchies vary across the EoS and collapse outcomes, we generally find heavy-lepton luminosities amplified in the mixing models relative to the no-mixing case, and vice versa for the electron (anti)neutrinos.
 Flavor conversions raise the mean energies of electron (anti)neutrinos and lower those of heavy-lepton neutrinos, effectively shifting the decoupling surface of electron-flavor neutrinos inward and that of heavy-lepton neutrinos outward.
 These effects carry over into the ejecta, where flavor conversions increase the low-$Y_e$ material by up to $300\%$ in the runs that have longer-lived NS remnants, translating into significantly larger relative r-process yields (up to a factor of 10).
-Note that the ejecta differences observed significantly exceed the reported $10\%$ to $30\%$ numerical uncertainties estimated from comparisons between M1 and Monte Carlo neutrino transport schemes~\cite{Foucart:2024npn}.
-These differences are mainly driven by neutrino interactions in low-density regions, where neutrinos are less constrained by the surrounding matter and can oscillate more freely in flavor space.
+Note that the ejecta differences observed significantly exceed the reported $10\%$ to $30\%$ numerical uncertainties estimated from comparisons between M1 and Monte Carlo neutrino transport schemes~\cite{Foucart:2024npn}. \reply{While the enhancement in heavy-element production in the FFI model is on the order of 100\%, which is consistent with the magnitude reported in~\cite{Just:2022flt}.} These differences are mainly driven by neutrino interactions in low-density regions, where neutrinos are less constrained by the surrounding matter and can oscillate more freely in flavor space.

 All our models develop sparse regions unstable to FFIs and the patterns look qualitatively similar to those in~\cite{Nagakura:2025hss}.
 Notably, we find that the FFI-targeted flavor equilibration does not simply erase the instabilities.
 Unlike the more detailed, but local, calculations present in the literature, our global simulations allow us to capture non-local transport effects and dynamical changes in the neutrino distributions, which may contribute to the regeneration of instabilities.
 We emphasize that this conclusion should be validated with more sophisticated treatments of FFIs, particularly in accurately identifying their onset conditions and equilibrium states.
 While all simulations evolve toward flavor equilibrium points, the mixing models in general shift the flavor balance by enhancing heavy-lepton neutrino fractions at the expense of electron-type species.
 The density-11 mixing models, in particular, tend to produce more balanced fractions of $\nu_e$ and $\bar{\nu}_e$ compared to the FFI models, for short-lived remnant.